- Home

 If you’re looking for somewhere to start, you could spend your first session working out your upper body, and the next working out your lower body.
 Exercises like squats are great for strengthening your legs, while push-ups are good for strengthening your arms, shoulders, and chest.

-Bear in mind that full push-ups require a considerable amount of upper body strength, so we’d suggest doing either knee push-ups or wall push-ups if you’re new to resistance training.
-These exercises don’t just work out your chest, arms, and wrists – but they also strengthen and build the muscles that can help you break a fall.
+Because full push-ups require considerable upper-body strength, we’d suggest doing either knee push-ups or wall push-ups if you’re new to resistance training.
+These exercises work out your chest, arms, and wrists – but also strengthen and build the muscles that can help you break a fall.

-It’s worth having a look at the linked videos for squats and push-ups to see the correct technique, and remember that there are also ways to make these exercises easier – for example, doing chair squats rather than full squats.
+It’s worth having a look at the linked videos for squats and push-ups to see the correct technique.
+But remember that there are also ways to make these exercises easier – for example, doing chair squats rather than full squats.

 We know the gym isn’t everyone’s favourite place, but because of its equipment, facilities, and professional advice, it can be a good place for strength training.
 You might like to have a read of our guide to joining a gym if you’d like to feel more confident about getting started.